 Non-applicable science courses: laboratory courses, research, courses taught by a department other than basic science (for example, courses taught by the nursing department and listed as NURS rather than BIO on your transcript)

-3. The following courses are recommended, but not required
+3. The following subject matter is recommended, but not required

 - Anatomy or comparative anatomy

 - Human or mammalian physiology

 4. Have I met the premedical course requirements?

 If you have questions about whether you have met our prerequisite requirements, please complete the following worksheet and the self-diagnostic tool before contacting our office.
 We suggest completing the worksheet first and then filling in the self-diagnostic tool.
 Please note that our requirements are intentionally broad so as not to disqualify otherwise competitive applicants who have pursued a non-traditional educational path.

 5. International courses

 International Courses can be accepted to fulfill the prerequisites as long as they have been verified by a bona fide credentials evaluator.
 This service can be provided by such companies as

 Foundation for International Services

 National Association of Credential Evaluation Services